APACTestDrive/CloudNative_AppDev/README.md

 This requires a working demo that was previously configured.
 Please follow the [Demo Setup](CICDlab.md) instruction prior to running the demo.
 This will be the same instruction as the CICD Lab.

-## CICD Hands On Lab
+## CI/CD Hands On Lab

-The CICD lab is good for deep dive workshops with architects, project leads and developers.
+The CI/CD lab is good for deep dive workshops with architects, project leads and developers.
 This requires more time to and it takes about 3 hours to complete.

-The [CICD Hands On Lab]CICDlab.md) provide a hands on experience in setting up the complete end-to-end CICD pipeline on Oracle Cloud Platform.
+The [CI/CD Hands On Lab]CICDlab.md) provide a hands on experience in setting up the complete end-to-end CI/CD pipeline on Oracle Cloud Platform.
 This shows you how prepare a Developer Cloud Service for:

 *	Project creation, configuration, and user management
 *	Agile development